eduarbo/dotfiles.deprecated/README.md

 $ bash -c "$(curl -fsSL raw.github.com/eduarbo/dotfiles/master/bin/dotfiles)" -- --minimal
 ```

-**Note:** Later you can install the full list of packages with the commands
+**Note:** Later you can install the full list of packages with command
-`brewbootstrap` and `npmbootstrap`
+`bootstrap`

-However, if you have enough time to do a full installation (Install all Homebrew
+However, if you have enough time to install all the packages (Install all
-and Node packages listed below) run the same command without the `--minimal`
+Homebrew, Node, Ruby and Python packages listed on `bootstrap`) run the same
-parameter:
+command without any parameter:

 ```bash
 $ bash -c "$(curl -fsSL raw.github.com/eduarbo/dotfiles/master/bin/dotfiles)"
 ```

-To install some common OSX Apps (listed below) in this step, just run this
+To do a full installation with all the packages and some common OSX Apps in one
-command instead:
+step, just run this command instead:

 ```bash
 $ bash -c "$(curl -fsSL raw.github.com/eduarbo/dotfiles/master/bin/dotfiles)" -- --with-apps
 ```

+Any user specific global git command should go into `~/.zshrc.local` instead of
+`~/.gitconfig` to prevent them being commited to the repository.
+To setup your
+email and name just copy the following lines into your `~/.zshrc.local`:

+    export GIT_AUTHOR_NAME="Your name goes here"
+    export GIT_AUTHOR_EMAIL=foo@example.org
+    export GIT_COMMITTER_NAME="$GIT_AUTHOR_NAME"
+    export GIT_COMMITTER_EMAIL="$GIT_AUTHOR_EMAIL"

 Content
 -------